 Major Accomplishments

-Established four Accelerated Degree Programs within three colleges at Cornell: The Dyson School of Applied Economics and Management, the Bowers College of Computing and Information Science, and the College of Engineering
+Assisted VinUni with ranking and accreditation standards, such as QS and AACSB, and ABET.
+Established four ongoing Accelerated Degree Programs at Cornell, at Dyson School of Applied Economics and Management, Bowers College of Computing and Information Science, and College of Engineering

 Following the Cornell Study Away Program on the VinUni campus, four VinUni students attended one exchange semester, and 20 VinUni students attended three one-week immersion programs on the Cornell campus.